he426100/awesome-stars-he426100/README.md

 *   [aoaostar/toolbox](https://github.com/aoaostar/toolbox) - 🚀傲星工具箱，一个在线工具箱

-*   [joanhey/AdapterMan](https://github.com/joanhey/AdapterMan) - Run almost any PHP app faster and asynchronously with Workerman, without touch 1 line of code in your fw or app.
-Also use it as Serverless.
+*   [joanhey/AdapterMan](https://github.com/joanhey/AdapterMan) - Boost the performance of nearly any PHP app effortlessly with Workerman, enabling faster and asynchronous execution—all without modifying a single line of code in your framework or app.
+Additionally, leverage Workerman as a powerful Serverless solution for scalable, event-driven workloads.
+It's lightweight design and high efficiency

 *   [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) - Build standalone PHP binaries on Linux, macOS, FreeBSD, Windows, with PHP project together, with popular extensions included.